In this article we look at exactly how much wedding stationery costs in 2020, and how much you should expect to pay.

 Just like several years ago during my wedding planning, today’s wedding stationery world accounts for factors like printing types, paper types, the designer, quality, and quantity.
 It can be difficult to decide just how much you should end up spending on your stationery.

-According to a well known wedding survey data company, the average amount U.S. couples spent on their wedding stationery in the US for Q3 2016 was $445, which includes the cost of wedding invites, reply cards, save-the-date cards, and postage.
-This cost data is based on 6,843 survey samples collected from January 1, 2016 through September 30, 2016.
-From 2015 to 2016, the average amount remains virtually the same.
+According to a well known wedding survey data company, the estimated average amount couples spent on their wedding stationery in the US in 2018 was $440, which includes the cost of wedding invites, reply cards, save-the-date cards, and postage.
+As a proportion of total wedding expenses, these costs only make up 1.8% (based on an average total spend of $24,723), but there are still plenty of ways to trim the costs or, if you’re not careful, blow the budget on stationery.

-It is easy to get carried away looking at glamorous stationery on Pinterest that is WAY out of your league.
-Read on to see my guide to different wedding stationery price points.
+It is easy to get carried away looking at glamorous stationery on Pinterest that is WAY out of your budget.
+Read on for my guide to different wedding stationery price points.

 The process for custom designed stationery is a lot more hands-on.
 You will work with an actual graphic designer to create a finished product to seamlessly fit your wedding day style and decor.
 That sounds like a dream come true, but it is definitely the most expensive option.